 IP Insight – Jurisdiction and Governing Law Clauses

-IP Insight is a series from Virtuoso Legal, the intellectual property specialists.
+IP Insight is a series from Virtuoso Legal the intellectual property specialists.
 This insight takes a closer look at the role of jurisdiction and governing law in IP agreements.

 Jurisdiction and governing law clauses are nowadays present in all agreements as a means to providing more clarity in relation to the relevant legislation.
 Both parties in an agreement will want to choose the most favourable jurisdiction and governing law to them.